Good Morning Britain: 2022

-From January 2022, the format to the show changed between 6 and 7 am.
-The two main presenters start at 6 am (previously 6:30) and present the main story and then the day's newsreader (who used to present solely from 6 to 6.30 am) presents the rest of the day's news.
+From January 2022, the format to the show changed between 6:00 am and 7:00 am.
+The two main presenters start at 6:00 am (previously 6:30 am) and present the main story and then the day's newsreader (who used to present solely from 6:00 am to 6:30 am) presents the rest of the day's news.
 Following the weather forecast and an overview of the local news, the morning's papers are then reviewed by guests.

 Good Morning Britain aired two special episodes on Saturday 10 and Sunday 11 September 2022, in reflection of the death of Queen Elizabeth II.

 2023

 On 6 May 2023, Reid and Shephard presented a special Saturday edition of the show to mark the build up to the coronation of King Charles, live from Westminster Abbey.
 Garraway, Hawkins and Singh all acted as reporters on location.

 On 4 September 2023, GMB received a slight refresh with its on screen graphics.
 The opening titles and music remained as before.
-The GMB logo no longer features as part of the on screen graphics, but is still used on the overall branding of the programme.
+The 2017 GMB logo no longer features as part of the on screen graphics, but was still used on the overall branding of the programme until the end of 2025.